 Texas Bail Bond Agent Guide: Requirements and Steps

-The state of Texas has a population of 26 million and has the third-highest employment level for private investigators (PIs) in the nation.1,2 In Texas, only peace officers, commissioned security officers, or licensed private investigators can work as fugitive recovery agents.
-Private investigators work independently for clients and may investigate a variety of information.
-In Texas, they can also be hired by a bail bondsman to recover fugitives who have skipped bail for a fee, usually the percentage of the bond.
-Private investigator licenses in Texas are administered by the Texas Department of Public Safety.
+The state of Texas has a population of 29 million and has the third-highest employment level for private investigators (PIs) in the nation.1,2 In Texas, only peace officers, commissioned security officers, and licensed private investigators can work as fugitive recovery agents, commonly referred to in other states as “bounty hunters.”
+Private investigators (PIs) work independently for clients and may perform various duties related to finding information.
+In Texas, PIs can be hired by a bail bondsman to recover fugitives who have skipped bail for a fee, usually a percentage of the bond.
+Private investigator licenses in Texas are administered by the Texas Department of Public Safety (DPS).
 If a career as a private investigator in Texas interests you, continue reading to learn about the regulations and requirements.

 Since bounty hunters are not allowed to work as such in Texas, those interested in working to apprehend fugitives (or “skips”) may wish to become private investigators.
 Private investigators must:

 - Be at least 18 years of age

 - Have no felony convictions nor have been convicted within the past five years of, or be currently charged with, a Class A or Class B misdemeanor